 Janji is a brand that wasn’t on our radar until recently and we’re so glad we discovered it.
 Janji is focused on running and active endeavors and the Janji Sunchaser 50 fits the bill.
 We don’t know how their team made this fabric as lightweight, breathable, and comfortable as it is, but they crushed it with the Sunchaser 50.
 The scuba-style hood comes up snug around the face so it doesn’t bounce around while running or hiking, and the thumbholes keep the sleeves over your hands.
 The only thing the Sunchaser is missing is a pocket to stash your key.

 Of all the sun shirts we tested, the Sunchaser was the lightest and felt cool against the skin.
-Our tester has a difficult time wearing long sleeves when it’s hot outside but the Sunchaser was so lightweight and breathable that she hardly noticed she was wearing it.
+We have a difficult time wearing long sleeves when it’s hot outside but the Sunchaser was so lightweight and breathable that she hardly noticed she was wearing it.
 Thanks to its comfort, breathability, and fun design, the Sunchaser was our top pick for all the sun shirts we tested.

 Cotopaxi Sombra Sun Hoodie ($75)